luismartinezs/react-firebase-starter/README.md

 - Run the emulators: `pnpm emu:start`
 - Run the app locally in "emulator mode": `pnpm emu:dev`

+Note: you should emulate firebase services when running locally.
+If you try to use the production firebase services from `localhost` with app check enabled, you won't be able to connect.
+If you really need to do so, follow this [Use App Check with the debug provider in web apps  |  Firebase Documentation](https://firebase.google.com/docs/app-check/web/debug-provider)

 ## Deploy to production

 - Configure files under `.github/workflows` as needed